Bluey (TV series): Storyboarding and animation

 Bluey is animated in-house at Ludo Studio in Brisbane, in Fortitude Valley, where approximately 50 people work on the program.
 Costa Kassab serves as one of the art directors of the series, who has been credited with drawing the locations of the series which are based on real places in Brisbane, including parks and shopping centres.
 Locations featured in the series have included Queen Street Mall and South Bank, as well as landmarks such as The Big Pelican on the Noosa River.
 Brumm determines the specific locations which are to be included.
 Post-production of the series takes place externally in South Brisbane.

 Approximately fifteen episodes of the series are developed by the studio at any one time across a range of production stages.
 After story ideas are conceived, the script-writing process takes place for up to two months.
 The episodes are then storyboarded by artists, who produce 500 to 800 drawings over three weeks while consulting the writer's script.
 After the storyboard is finished, a black and white animatic is produced, to which the dialogue recorded independently by voice artists is added.
 The episodes are then worked on for four weeks by animators, background artists, designers, and layout teams.
 The entire production team views a near-completed episode of Bluey on a Friday.
-Pearson stated that over time, the viewings developed into test screenings where members of production would bring their family, friends and children to watch the episode.
+Pearson stated that over time, the viewings developed into test screenings where members of production would bring their family, friends, and children to watch the episode.
 The complete production process for an episode takes three to four months.
 Moor described the program's colour palette as "a vibrant pastel".
+Bluey is animated using CelAction2D.

 During the lockdown period of the COVID-19 pandemic, the production staff of 50 were required to work on the episodes remotely from home.
 A skeleton crew of three remained working on the series at the studio.
-After restrictions eased in May, this number increased to ten and later 20.
-Production on the third series concluded in April 2022.
+After restrictions eased in May 2020, this number increased to 10 and later 20.
+By 2024, work at the studio returned to normal.
+A few extra people were hired for "The Sign"—a 28-minute long episode towards the end of Series 3.